iterative/dvc.org/content/docs/command-reference/plots/index.md

 > Note that custom templates can be added to the template directory safely.

-All JSON metric files given to `dvc plots show` and `dvc plots diff` as input are combined together into a single data array for the injection to a template file.
+All metric files given to `dvc plots show` and `dvc plots diff` as input are combined together into a single data array for injection into a template file.
 There are two important fields that DVC adds to the plot data:

 - `index` - self-incrementing, zero-based counter for the data rows/values.
 In many cases it corresponds to a machine learning training epoch or step number.